 Professor Bader-Saye joined the seminary faculty as the Helen and Everett H. Jones Chair in Christian Ethics and Moral Theology in 2009 and has served as academic dean since 2013.
-His current research centers on theological readings of gender and transgender.
-Other research interests include economy, sexuality, political theology, virtue ethics, and interfaith dialogue.
+His current research centers on theology and transgender identity.
+Other research interests include faith and culture, ecology and economy, and interfaith dialogue.
 He teaches the core Theological Ethics courses for all degree programs.
-He is author of Following Jesus in a Culture of Fear, revised and updated (2020), Formed by Love (2017), and Church and Israel After Christendom (1999).
-He has contributed to The Blackwell Companion to Christian Ethics (2006) and The Cambridge Companion to the Gospels (2006) and has published widely in theological journals and magazines.
-Professor Bader-Saye helped found and lead Peacemeal, a missional Episcopal community in Scranton, PA, served on the Episcopal Church Executive Council Economic Justice Loan Committee, currently serves on the Gathering of Leaders Steering Committee, and is active as a teacher and parishioner at St. Julian of Norwich Episcopal Church, a mission in northwest Austin.
+He is the author of Following Jesus in a Culture of Fear, Formed by Love, and Church and Israel After Christendom.
+He has contributed to The Blackwell Companion to Christian Ethics, The Cambridge Companion to the Gospels, and The Routledge Companion to Christian Ethics.
+In addition, he has published widely in theological journals and magazines.
+Professor Bader-Saye serves on the editorial board of the Journal of the Society of Christian Ethics and is a member of the steering committee for the Gathering of Leaders.
+He helped found and lead a missional Episcopal community in Scranton, PA and has served on the Episcopal Church Economic Justice Loan Committee.